johnatcannon/awty-engine/README.md

 AWTY Engine is a **community-driven, open source Flutter package** that provides **pure step counting and goal notification services** for any Flutter application.
 AWTY solves a common problem: reliably notifying users when they have taken a specific number of additional steps, even if the application is in the background, the device is asleep, or the app is killed.

+### The Story Behind the Name

+AWTY stands for **"Are We There Yet?"** - a phrase that brings back memories of countless family road trips where kids would repeatedly ask their parents this question.
+Just like those journeys, walking and fitness goals are about progress, patience, and reaching your destination.

+AWTY is designed to be a service that enables walking and fitness-related games to encourage a healthier lifestyle in a fun manner.
+By gamifying physical activity, we hope to make fitness more engaging and accessible to everyone, turning the journey toward health goals into an enjoyable adventure rather than a chore.

 ### Core Philosophy: Decoupling and Reusability

 The engine is designed to be completely decoupled from any specific application's logic, UI, or analytics.
 Its sole responsibility is to count steps and report when a goal is met, firing a generic notification.
 This makes it a highly reliable tool that can be easily integrated into various projects (fitness apps, walking games, health trackers, etc.) with minimal maintenance.